-Investigation of the dynamics is initiated through the introduction of 2 repulsive optical barriers within 20ms.
+Investigation of the dynamics is initiated with the introduction of two repulsive optical barriers within 20ms.
 The barriers then move azimuthally towards each other through a series of evolving frames.
 Different angular speeds can thus be achieved by adjusting the frame duration and the number of frames to ensure the speed of sound is not exceeded.
-The starting paddle positions are constant for all angular speeds $v$ to maintain a consistent initial condition.
-Finally, the atoms are imaged in situ using absorption imaging.
-The imbalance $z = (N_1 - N_2)/(N_1 + N_2)$ is determined through the atom number difference between the 2 ring sectors.
+The starting paddle positions are constant for all angular speeds $v$ to maintain a consistent initial condition, hence the final positions of the barriers differ for varying $v$.
+Finally, the atoms are imaged in situ using absorption imaging and the optical depth computed.
+The imbalance $\Delta z = (N_1 - N_2)/(N_1 + N_2)$ is determined through the atom number difference between the 2 ring sectors.
 Subtracting the imbalance without the barriers' rotation, $z_0$, provides meaningful information on the dynamics.